Contact Us for a Free Consultation (213) 542-0979

 • Penal Code 653.23 PC – supervising or aiding a prostitute.

-If you find yourself in that position or a loved one that you know is in custody and you need help, you've come to the right place.
+If you find yourself in that position or a loved one you know is in custody and needs help, you've come to the right place.
 I've been handling these pimping and pandering charges now for close to 30 years in Los Angeles County and the San Fernando Valley with a lot of success.

 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
-You're going to be talking to a guy with a lot of experience.
+You'll be talking to a guy with a lot of experience.

-Someone who's worked for the District Attorney's office in the early 1990s, a Superior Court Judge in 1993 as his research attorney, and in 1994 I opened up my criminal defense practice.
+Someone who worked for the District Attorney's office in the early 1990s, a Superior Court Judge in 1993 as his research attorney, and in 1994, I opened up my criminal defense practice.

 Menu